akeaswaran/akeaswaran.github.io/about.md

 ###### Atlanta, GA

 Part of a team focused on developing Atlanta’s startup culture from the ground up through student involvement at Georgia Tech.
 Producing media resources to connect students and community members with startup and entrepreneurial resources.
+Leading the planning and production of "SX Lightning Talks", a talk series where members of the Startup Exchange community deliver 15-minute presentations on their passions.

 ### <a name="projects"></a>Projects